aws-samples/genai-quickstart-pocs/amazon-bedrock-claude3-image-analysis-poc/README.md

 Please ensure that your AWS CLI Profile has access to Amazon Bedrock!

-Depending on the region and model that you are planning to use with Amazon Bedrock (please note that only a few models can analyze images), you may need to reconfigure model params in the image_analysis file:
+Depending on the region and model that you are planning to use with Amazon Bedrock (please note that only a few models can analyze images), you may need to reconfigure model paramaters in the image_analysis file.
+You might also choose to customize your prompts if this POC is for an industry-specific use-case analyzing a specific type of image:

 ```
 brclient = boto3.client('bedrock-runtime', 'us-east-1', endpoint_url='https://bedrock-runtime.us-east-1.amazonaws.com',config=config)